-Orchestrating: Customers, and their aggregators will be able to more intelligently determine how to operate their batteries, EVs and smart loads in their houses, businesses and industry in real time, working autonomously and invisibly according to the customer’s preferences for their energy usage patterns.
+Orchestrating: Customers, and their aggregators will be able to more intelligently determine how to operate their batteries, electric vehicles and smart loads in their houses, businesses and industry in real time, working autonomously and invisibly according to the customer’s preferences for their energy usage patterns.

-This project recieved funding from ARENA as part of ARENA’s Advancing Renewables Program and from the NSW Government.
+This project received funding from ARENA as part of ARENA’s Advancing Renewables Program and from the NSW Government.

 The views expressed herein are not necessarily the views of the Australian or NSW Governments, and the Australian or NSW Governments do not accept responsibility for any information or advice contained herein.